 How to Close AI Engineering Candidates

 Move fast.
-AI professionals often have three to five active opportunities simultaneously.
+Strong candidates in this field often juggle three to five active opportunities simultaneously.
 Target an offer within 7-10 days of first contact.
 If your internal approval process takes longer than that, get pre-approval for a compensation range before starting interviews.

 Lead with the work, not the perks.
 ML and AI specialists consistently rank technical challenge and impact as top motivators.
 Be specific about the problems they’d solve, the data they’d work with, and the autonomy they’d have.
 “You’ll build our RAG pipeline serving 5M users” beats “we have great snacks” every time.